What is Corporate Branding?

 Elements of a corporate brand

 Corporate branding encompasses a lot of different elements.
-Branding is not just your slogan and a logo.
+Branding is more than just your slogan and a logo.
 Brands have evolved to encompass feelings, emotions, and sentiment.

 This may run counter to your current understanding of branding.
 But after you have finished with this article, you will have a much better understanding of the potential impact of brands.